AlistairKeiller/sample-ackermann-amr/tutorial/tutorial.md

 Next we will write a ROS 2 node in python that can manually control the robot.

 > **_NOTE_**: If you are new to python, the indentation of your code is critical!
 Your code will not work correctly if it is not indented correctly because the indentation defines the scope.
-The Comment for each line of code you will insert is indented correctly, so if you copy-paste the code from this tutorial, align it with the matching comments in the source files, and double check the indentation is the same there as it is in this tutorial, your indentation should be correct.
+The Comment for each line of code you will insert is indented correctly, so if you copy-paste the code from this tutorial, align it with the matching comments in the source files, and double-check the indentation is the same there as it is in this tutorial, your indentation should be correct.

 #### 1.5.1 Open the `sample-ackermann-amr` Folder in Visual Studio Code